Beyond real blow-up: Masuda detours and complex holonomy

-Orbit equivalence classes of real-time flows can be represented by (reduced) \emph{connection graphs} $\cC^*$ between source and sink equilibria.
+$C^0$ orbit equivalence classes of real-time flows can be represented by (reduced) \emph{connection graphs} $\cC^*$ between source and sink equilibria.
 Vertices are the equilibria $e_j$\,.
-Single directed edges represent the existence of heteroclinic orbits $x(t)$ from sources, for $t\searrow -\infty$, to sinks for $t\nearrow\infty$.
+Single directed edges represent the existence of heteroclinic orbits $x(t)$ from sources, for $t\searrow -\infty$, to sinks for $t\nearrow\infty$; compare \eqref{het}.
 Omitted blow-up orbits to the pole at infinity, from source equilibria, and blow-down orbits, towards sink equilibria, separate basins of attraction in forward and backward time, respectively.
-The resulting connection graphs $\cC^*$ are all the planar trees $\cT$ of $m$ vertices.
-See figure \ref{fig14trees} for an illustration of degree $m=7$.
+The resulting connection graphs $\cC^*$ are planar trees $\cT$ of $m$ vertices -- \emph{all of them}.
+See figure \ref{fig14trees} for an illustration of degree $m\!=\!7$.

-The $1\,{:}\,1$ representation of orbit equivalence classes by planar trees enables combinatorial counting of the possible configurations.
+The $1\,{:}\,1$ representation of $C^0$ orbit equivalence classes by planar trees enables combinatorial counting of the possible configurations.
 The precise classification is up to planar homeomorphisms which preserve planar orientation.
-They also preserve orbits and edges, respectively, but are allowed to reverse all their directions simultaneously.
-Equivalence to dual circle diagrams of $m-1$ unlabeled disjoint chords (handshakes) among $2(m-1)$ equidistantly spaced vertices on the circle allows the following counts $A_m$ of equivalence classes, due to \cite{countpol1, countpol2}; see also \cite{oeispol}:
+They also preserve orbits and edges, respectively, but are allowed to reverse all edge directions simultaneously.
+Equivalence to dual circle diagrams of $m-1$ unlabeled disjoint chords (handshakes) among $2(m-1)$ equidistantly spaced vertices on the circle allows the following counts $A_m$ of equivalence classes, due to \cite{countpol1, countpol2}:

+See also \cite{oeispol}.
 Here $\boldsymbol{\phi}$ denotes the Euler totient count of coprime integers, and the sum only runs over proper divisors $k$ of $m-1$.
 For odd $m$, the second summand on the right is omitted.
-The counts $A_m$ for $2\leq m\leq 16$ are
+Explicit counts $A_m$ for $2\leq m\leq 16$ are